aptos-foundation/AIPs/aips/aip-11-Move Objects.md

 ### The Core Object

 An object is stored in the `ObjectGroup` resource group.
 This allows additional resources within the object to be co-located for data locality and data cost savings.
+Note, all resources within an object need not be co-located within the `ObjectGroup`.
+This is left to the developer of an object ot define their data layout.

 ```move
 #[resource_group(scope = global)]